 QuickPay was at the top of the charts for many years.
 In 1994 we sold everything and moved onto a sailboat in the Caribbean.
 I know, where did that come from?
 To be honest we just felt it was God’s calling for us and what an adventure it was for the year.
 We worked with a church and helped them with a ministry.
 We went through a few major hurricanes without any damage by God’s grace.

 We then moved to the jungles of Puerto Rico and bought a 12 acre coffee farm.
 We worked with the church youth and I worked the farm.
 Intuit by this time finally came out with QuickBooks which had their own payroll program.
 So my royalties stopped.
 So as all good things must come to an end it was time to get back to work.

 So in 1999 as the internet was just taking off and eBay was gaining popularity I found it was frustrating keeping track of items I was interested in on eBay and so I created AuctionTamer which had features like the first tabbed browser and a real time watch list.
 Because our internet would go out every time it rained we decided to move back to the States.

 AuctionTamer was a great hit and I was constantly adding features.
 Every big website seemed to have their own auction listing.
 Even Microsoft, Amazon & Yahoo was into auction listings.
 AuctionTamer supported up to 25 auction sites at the height of the frenzy.
 Over time eBay dominated the market and now they are about the only ones left. eBay had a great affiliate program that paid us a percentage of what people bought.
-That is until 2012 when they got their new CEO and cut their commissions by 90%.
-Oh well.

 Here it is 2016 and I’m still supporting and releasing updates for AuctionTamer.
 There have been other websites and projects that I’ve worked on in the last few years.
 Back in April 2014 I helped my wife with Atomy which sells personal and household items around the world using Network Marketing.